stu-bell/singalong/README.md

 - prev song quick fades mp3 to previous
 - playlist file to include times for auto start/end

+- zoom in/out events scale width and size of text
 - offline usage with service worker

 # Dev